Environmental protection and children's rights

 Dubai, United Arab Emirates

 Kehkashan is a natural changemaker.
 Born in the United Arab Emirates on June 5, World Environment Day, she has always been passionate about protecting the planet.
-By eight years old she was persuading those around her of the importance of environmental action.
+By 8 years old she was persuading those around her of the importance of environmental action.
 It was not just empty talk: Kehkashan soon put her words into action by planting trees and bringing together young people locally to collect and recycle waste.

 A healthy environment for children